MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nc-acxrequest-evt_acx_object_preprocess_request.md

 ## -description

-The EVT_ACX_OBJECT_PREPROCESS_REQUEST callback is used by the driver to preprocess I/O WDFREQUESTs.
+The **EVT_ACX_OBJECT_PREPROCESS_REQUEST** callback is used by the driver to preprocess I/O WDFREQUESTs.

 ## -parameters

 ### -param Object

 An ACX object associated with the request.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param DriverContext

 The driver context defined by the ACXCONTEXT object.
-For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request